Erin go Bragh GAA: Re-emergence of Erin go Bragh 1986

-The club once again featured in the Dublin GAA yearbook 2012 with Keith Edgely writing the article.
-The club's adult representation in Gaelic Football increased to two football teams.
-Garreth Dalton was appointed manager of the hurling team.
-Benjy Stephens and George Burke took charge of the 2nd Football team.
+The club's adult representation in Gaelic Football increased to two football teams during 2012.
 The club played their games for the 2012 season in Hazelbury Park, Hunters Run and St. Catherines Park.
-The club held it annual La na gClub in Hazelbury Park the second weekend of May.
-Erin Go Bragh appeared in an article in the Evening Herald.
-Erin Go Bragh are one of three clubs along with St. Brigids and Tyrellstown in Dublin 15 who do a weekly radio show together on Monday nights on local radio station 92.5 Phoenix FM called 'The Throw In'.
-The show covers all goings on at the three clubs.
-The radio station has a 25% listenership in Dublin 15.
-The Under 14 camogie team won their division in Feile.
-They beat Commercials 0–01 to 0–0.
-The A football team reached the quarter-finals of the Junior D Football Championship losing to Ballyboughal 1–10 to 0–8.
-For the first time in the club's history the hurling team reached the final of the Junior E Hurling Championship.
+Erin Go Bragh also appeared in an article in the Evening Herald in 2012.
+At the time, Erin Go Bragh were one of three clubs (along with St. Brigids and Tyrellstown in Dublin 15) doing a weekly radio show together on Monday nights on local radio station 92.5 Phoenix FM called 'The Throw In'.
+In 2012, the club's A football team reached the quarter-finals of the Junior D Football Championship losing to Ballyboughal 1–10 to 0–8.
+For the first time in the club's history, the hurling team reached the final of the Junior E Hurling Championship.
 They played St. Marks in the final in O'Toole Park, losing 3–13 to 4–4 on 14 October.
-The weekend of 21 and 22 October was an extremely successful one for the club.
-The Under 11, Under 12 boys won their football leagues.
-The Under 11s bet local Dublin 15 rivals St. Peregrines while the Under 12s had to come from behind to beat O'Tooles by a single point, 1–4 to 1–3 in Hazelbury Park.
-The Under 14 Girls won the Division 5 Football Championship beating Foxrock/Cabinteely in Clonshaugh.
-The club held their 3rd dinner dance in the Carlton Hotel, Tyrellstown on 24 November.